nycmeshnet/nycmesh.net/content/blog/streetwatchlive.md

-![Diagram of organizing processes in the Streetwatch.live project](/img/blog/DOT2_Image1.png) *Processes in Streetwatch.live by Shea Molloy*
+![Diagram of organizing processes in the Streetwatch.live project](/img/blog/DOT2_Image1.png) *Processes in Streetwatch.live by Shea*

 We have seen a lot of positive feedback but have also encountered some challenging questions from many different perspectives.
 It is important that we recognize that as technologists in activist spaces, there are many moving parts to the problems we are trying to solve and we need to ask more questions in order to do more good than harm.
 One of the most important realizations we have had in our team of volunteers is that we must always ask ourselves, “Should we even build this?” when contemplating the construction of technology that has potential for harm or misuse.
 We have sought out experts in these spaces and have made space for any concerns raised.